-In watch mode, the system clock oscillator, on-chip oscillator for the system clock, and CPU operation stop and on-chip peripheral modules stop functioning except for the WDT, RTC, timer C, timer F, timer G, and asynchronous event counter.
+In watch mode, the system clock oscillator, on-chip oscillator for the system clock, and CPU operation stop and on-chip peripheral modules stop functioning except for the WDT, RTC, timer C, timer F, timer G, asynchronous event counter, and LCD controller/driver.
 However, as long as the rated voltage is supplied, the contents of CPU registers, some on-chip peripheral module registers, and on-chip RAM are retained.
 The I/O ports retain their state before the transition.